Mir Mohammad Ali Khan: Indictment in Pakistan

-In May 2017, the Chairman of the Securities and Exchange Commission of Pakistan held a press conference where he accused Alikhan for pump and dump stocks to his followers on social media and disclosed the discovery of a "cybercrime racket" operated by Alikhan.
+In May 2017, the Chairman of the Securities and Exchange Commission of Pakistan held a press conference where he accused Alikhan of selling pump and dump stocks to his followers on social media and disclosed the discovery of a "cybercrime racket" operated by Alikhan.
 The Chairman clarified that Alikhan was apprehended "red-handed" for defrauding small investors by leveraging his influence on social media platforms and described Alikhan by the Securities and Exchange Commission of Pakistan as a "fraud" and a “self-styled stock guru”", and accused Alikhan of misleading people for his personal gain.
 Chairman further clarified that the Securities and Exchange Commission of Pakistan had been closely monitoring Alikhan for two years as part of an ongoing investigation and announced their intention to file criminal charges against him.
 The Securities and Exchange Commission of Pakistan also confirmed that Alikhan is not registered with the commission as a regulated individual to provide investment advice.

 During an interview, Alikhan also claimed to have provided unofficial advice to Nadeem Naqvi, the Managing Director of the Pakistan Stock Exchange, for several years.
 However, Naqvi denied Alikhan's claims, labeling them as "inaccurate".